-Mild vibrations may provide some of the same benefits to obese people as exerciseNovember 29th, 2012 in Overweight and Obesity /
+Mild vibrations may provide some of the same benefits to obese people as exerciseNovember 29, 2012 in Medicine & Health / Overweight and Obesity

 If you're looking to get some of the benefits of exercise without doing the work, here's some good news.
 A new research report published online in The FASEB Journal shows that low-intensity vibrations led to improvements in the immune function of obese mice.
 If the same effect can be found in people, this could have clinical benefits for obese people suffering from a wide range of immune problems related to obesity.